Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Gas scaling relations

 \subsection{Molecular gas fraction}

 Given the expected strong scaling between extensive galaxy properties in our sample, the next step is to look at the corresponding intensive properties such as the gas fraction ($\fmol=M_\mathrm{mol}/M_*$).
 Dividing by stellar mass removes the primary scaling and provides insight into the physical processes behind the formation of cold gas and stars, and their dependence on galaxy stellar mass.
 In Fig.~\ref{fig:mstar_fmol}, we plot $\fmol$ against $M_*$ for our sample and find a flat trend with no significant correlation as quantified by the linear correlation coefficient from the fitting procedure and the adopted estimator for Kendall's rank correlation coefficient (see Table~\ref{tab:fit_params}).
-The binned medians shown in Fig.~\ref{fig:mstar_fmol} are also consistent with the fitted constant molecular gas fraction to within their 95\% confidence intervals derived from survival analysis.
-The same confidence intervals make it clear that while the Kaplan-Meier estimator is capable of retrieving a median even for the lowest mass bin, which is dominated by non-detections, the corresponding uncertainties become large.
-We apply the same survival analysis method to the entire star-forming sample to determine the median gas fraction around which the local star-forming population is distributed, and find a median value of $\log\fmol=-1.04\pm0.04$ ($\log\fmol=-1.06\pm0.05$ when considering only galaxies with $M_* < 10^{10.5}\,\msun)$.
+The binned medians shown in Fig.~\ref{fig:mstar_fmol} are also consistent with the fitted constant molecular gas fraction; The 25-75 percentile intervals derived from survival analysis overlap with the linear regression for all bins.
+While the Kaplan-Meier estimator is capable of retrieving a median even for the lowest mass bin, which is dominated by non-detections, the corresponding uncertainties become large. {\bxx We tested the validity of the KM medians for the low-mass regime by stacking the spectra of the 22 ALLSMOG non-detections of CO(2-1) with masses below $M_*=10^9\,\msun$ contained in our sample.
+Stacking did not resulted in a clear detection, but we computed an upper limit on the typical molecular gas fraction in this mass range using the same procedure as for individual sources following \citet{ciconeFinalDataRelease2017}.
+This upper limits is shown as a purple diamond in \ref{fig:mstar_fmol} and is consistent with the KM median value for the lowest mass bin.
+The stacked spectrum and the procedure used to obtained it are shown in \ref{app:apex_stacks}.
+We note that since the stacking produces only an upper limit it does not rule out a downturn of the $\fmol$ versus $M_*$ relation below $M_*\sim 10^9\,\msun$.} {\bx We have further tested the robustness of the KM medians against different binning choices (specifically, using 4, 5 and 6 bins instead of 9) and we confirm that each binning size delivers the same flat trend as seen here.
+The bin size shown here is the one that maximizes the number of bins while still including enough objects in each bin to enable the survival analysis.} We apply the same survival analysis method to the entire star-forming sample to determine the median gas fraction around which the local star-forming population is distributed, and find a median value of {\bx $\log\fmol=-0.99^{+0.22}_{-0.19}$ ($\log\fmol=-1.01^{+0.24}_{-0.23}$ when considering only galaxies with $M_* < 10^{10.5}\,\msun)$.
+Here the quoted errors correspond to the 25th and 75th percentiles.}